Veterinary Services - Laveen, AZ

 Advances in veterinary medicine have made treatment of many types of cancer not only possible, but very realistic.
-Our number one goal in cancer treatment with chemotherapy is to maintain the best possible quality of life for your pet.
+The number one goal at Laveen Veterinary Center in cancer treatment with chemotherapy is to maintain the best possible quality of life for your pet.

 General and advanced soft tissue surgery

-The surgical suite at Laveen Veterinary Center provides an environment for our experienced doctors to perform not only routine procedures, but advanced abdominal and soft tissue surgical procedures.
+The surgical suite at Laveen Veterinary Center provides an environment for our experienced veterinarians to perform routine veterinary procedures and advanced abdominal and soft tissue surgical procedures.

 The veterinarians at Laveen Veterinary Center know which "bones to pick."
 Dr. Evan Ware has developed a special interest in veterinary orthopedics and is experienced in treating patients' orthopedic problems surgically and medically.

-Although we do not have boarding at LVC or PVC, our affiliated hospital, University Animal Hospital, has a large attached pet resort available for boarding both dogs and cats.
-The beautiful boarding facility has 157 dog suites (indoor & outdoor) and 48 cat condos (indoor) available for owners to entrust their pets with when they are away.
 Since the boarding is part of the hospital, your pets will have constant access to the best medical care available.
-A great choice not only for everyday and holiday boarding, but for your special needs and diabetic pets.
-To board your pet, call 480.968.9275 or visit www.universityvet.com
+An excellent choice not only for everyday and holiday boarding, but for your special needs and diabetic pets.